nikgautamgithub/nikgautamgithub/README.md

 - 👋 Hi, I’m Nikhil Gautam
 - 👀 I’m interested in learning new stuff.
-- 🌱 I’m currently learning WebDev.
+- 🌱 I’m currently learning competitive programming and WebDev.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 Reach me on <a href="https://www.instagram.com/nikgautamig/">nikgautamig</a>